 The Association is incorporated under the Industrial and Provident Societies Act 1965 and is registered by The Financial Services Authority.
 The Financial Statements have been prepared in accordance with applicable Accounting Standards, the Statement of Recommended Practice - Accounting for Registered Social Landlords and on the historical cost basis.
-They also comply with the Registered Social Landlords Accounting Requirements (Scotland) Order 2007 and The Statement of Recommended Practice (SORP) "Accounting by Registered Social Housing Providers, Update 2010".
+They also comply with the Determination of Accounting Requirements - April 2012 and The Statement of Recommended Practice (SORP) "Accounting by Registered Social Housing Providers, Update 2010".
 A summary of the more important accounting policies is set out below.